Rebecca Fransway

-Rebecca Fransway (born April 30, 1953) is an American author and poet.
+Rebecca Franswa ity (born April 30, 1953) is an American author and poet.
 The author and editor 12-Step Horror Stories: True Tales of Misery, Betrayal & Abuse in AA, NA, and 12-Step Treatment, Fransway's poetry has been published in The Outlaw Bible of American Poetry and other literary journals.

 Biography

-Born in San Pedro, California, Fransway was the oldest of six children born to Horace Robert Davis and Vernita Ethel Webster Davis.
-Growing up in California, she attended public schools in Sacramento and Atascadero, and studied English at the University of California in Davis, California.
+Born in San Pedro, Los Angeles, Fransway was the oldest of six children born to Horace Robert Davis and Vernita Ethel Webster Davis.
+Growing up in California, she attended public schools in Sacramento and Atascadero, and studied English at the University of California, Davis.
 She is the author and editor of a controversial book published in 2000, 12-Step Horror Stories: True Tales of Misery, Betrayal & Abuse in AA, NA, and 12-Step Treatment.
 This book was banned in Davis bookstores and some U.S. bookstores because of complaints from treatment centers and members of local twelve-step groups.
 It is out of print, but is available for free online.
 As of 2006, she is writing a novel and screenplay.